steveshogren/blog-source/source/_posts/2016-1-11-compassionate-interviewing.markdown

 Any good interview process needs to start with goals:

-  * Both parties should learn as much as possible about each other, good and bad
   * Respect the candidate's time
   * Make the candidate comfortable
   * Under-skilled candidates should feel no shame
-  * Both passing and failing candidates should leave and want to tell their friends to apply
+  * Both passing and failing candidates should want to tell their friends to apply
   * We should render the same decision if the interview is repeated multiple times (with different exercises each time)
   * The candidate should know the process in advance and not be able to earn a pass through short term "cramming"
   * The candidate should feel we are all working collaboratively, instead of us